Fragile X–associated tremor/ataxia syndrome results from a genetic mutation.

 When doctors examine children with Fragile X syndrome, they should find out whether the grandfathers have any symptoms suggesting Fragile X–associated tremor/ataxia syndrome.

 Magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more (MRI) may be done to check for characteristic abnormalities in the brain.

 Daughters and grandsons of men with Fragile X–associated tremor/ataxia syndrome should have genetic counseling.
 Daughters can be tested for the premutation so that they can make decisions about whether or not to have children and whether or not to have prenatal testing if pregnancy occurs.

-Tremors can often be relieved by primidone (an antiseizure drug), propranolol (a beta-blocker), or many of the drugs used to control tremors due to Parkinson disease Drugs Used to Treat Parkinson Disease Parkinson disease is a slowly progressive degenerative disorder of specific areas of the brain.
-It is characterized by tremor when muscles are at rest (resting tremor), increased muscle tone... read more .
+Tremors can often be relieved by primidone (an antiseizure drug), propranolol (a beta-blocker), or many of the drugs used to control tremors due to Parkinson disease Drugs Used to Treat Parkinson Disease .

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

-Genetics Home Reference: What is fragile X syndrome?
-This web site describes fragile X syndrome and discusses what causes it and how it is inherited, as well as provides links to its diagnosis and treatment.
+Genetics Home Reference: Fragile X syndrome: This web site describes fragile X syndrome and discusses what causes it and how it is inherited, as well as provides links to its diagnosis and treatment.